JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Advantages of using RDF data for MeSH translation

 * implementation of MeSH complex structures & relations without tables/schemas mapping
-* SPARQL endpoint for data access
+* SPARQL endpoint for data access and updates
 * ability to extend the official data model
 ([custom namespaces for the translations](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model))
-* efficient handling of data updates
+* efficient handling of the annual data updates
 * possibility to publish the translation as linked data